-\textbf{Comparison with Theorem 2 in \citet{dpmix}. } \citet{dpmix} provided a training MSE bound is provided with the help of convergence theory of SGD by taking $\E[M^T M]=I/(mn)$ and $m=o(n)$, which ignores the random matrix effect of $M$.
-Theorem 2 in \cite{dpmix} states that given $T$, the training MSE of a linear regression model is a monotonically increasing function of $\sigma_{x}^2,\sigma_y^2$ both of which are decreasing as $m$ increase.
-Based on this observation, they suggest to choose the maximal $m=n$ for utility maximization since $\sigma_{x}^2,\sigma_y^2$ are minimized when $m=n$.
-We get similar results for $\|\tilde{\beta}-\beta^*\|_2$ when $m\ll O(n^\frac{2-\gamma}{2})$.
-However, when $m\gg O(n^\frac{2-\gamma}{2})$ we see that $\|\tilde{\beta}-\beta^*\|_2$ will increase and the utility will decay, which is different from Theorem 2 of \cite{dpmix}.
-This is because that the analysis there relies on the assumption $m\ll n$ and if it is not satisfied, the random matrix effect of $M$ can not be ignored.
-In fact, \cref{thm: l_2 loss} here shows that the random matrix effect on the extreme eigenvalue distributions of $\mM^T \mM$ is necessary, under which the least square estimation error bound could be minimized at $m^*=\nu^* n/\sqrt{T}$.
+\textbf{Comparison with Theorem 2 in \citet{dpmix}. } \citet{dpmix} provided a training MSE bound with the help of the convergence theory of SGD by taking $\E[\mM^T \mM]=\mI/(mn)$ and $m=o(n)$, which ignores the random matrix effect of $\mM$.
+Theorem 2 in \citet{dpmix} states that given $T$, the training MSE of a linear regression model is a monotonically increasing function of $\sigma_{x}^2,\sigma_y^2$ both of which are decreasing as $m$ increase.
+Based on this observation, they suggest choosing the maximal $m=n$ for utility maximization since $\sigma_{x}^2,\sigma_y^2$ are minimized when $m=n$.
+This contradicts the empirical studies, e.g., \cref{fig:m}.
+This is because the analysis by \citet{dpmix} relies on the assumption $m\ll n$ and if it is not satisfied, the random matrix effect of $\mM$ can not be ignored.
+On the contrary, \cref{thm: l_2 loss} here shows that the random matrix effect on the extreme eigenvalue distributions of $\mM^T \mM$ is necessary, under which the least square estimation error bound could be minimized at $m^*=\nu^* n/\sqrt{T}$.